 To the teacher: The Obama-Biden ad seriously distorts John McCain’s health care plan.
 But some of its claims are based on real news reports and actual assessments by a think tank.
 It’s true, for example, that McCain’s plan would require taxing employer-sponsored health care benefits.
 But the ad calls that a $3.6 trillion tax hike without noting that the tax credit McCain offers would offset much of this tax increase.
 In fact, McCain’s plan would result in a net tax cut for many middle-class families.
 This exercise asks students to review the ad and to discuss the Obama-Biden campaign’s support for the claims in the ad.

-Show students the Obama-Biden ad and distribute copies of student handout #1 so that students will have the precise language of the ad in front of them.
-(If your classroom does not have Internet access at all, simply use handout #1.)
+Show students the Obama-Biden ad and distribute copies of Student Handout #1 so that students will have the precise language of the ad in front of them.
+(If your classroom does not have internet access at all, simply use Student Handout #1.)